DelNov/T-Flows/readme.md

 ```
 to see that it is very readable and intuitive.
 Script defines the points, the lines, a surface, extends this surface to create a volume in third dimension and finally prescribes the boundary conditions (called ```Pysical Surface``` and set to ```moving_wall```, ```static_wall``` and ```periodicity_y``` for this case.
 The script is wrapped up by specifying a ```Physical Volume```, whose name is simply set to ```fluid```.

+Please note that GMSH comes with a GUI, and you don't have to write a script like that at all - you can create a mesh solely from GUI.
+That might seem comfortable at first, but it comes with a big disadvantage, particuarly for scientific work, that it is _not_ reproducable.
+However, the main strength of GMSH as we see it is that it automatically creates a script with commands you enter in GUI so that you can use it for reproducing your actions, or tuning the script for more precise adjustments.
+We usually create grids in GMSH in an iterative fashion: work in the GUI for a few steps, then exit and examine the script it created or updated and make fine tuning as we please.
+Another advantage of GMSH's scripting is the possibility of parametrization.
+We introduced variables ```A```, ```B```, ```NA``` and ```NB``` to be able to easily change domain dimensions and resolutions.

 ## Thermally-driven cavity flow <a name="test_cases_thermally_driven_cavity"></a>